History & heritage

 Ultimately, concierge and service form the silent structure of the experience.
 They allow the hotel to fulfil its main promise: to offer in Vaduz a refined, serene and attentive address where one feels looked after without ever losing one’s freedom.
 In the world of contemporary luxury, that intelligence of service remains one of the surest markers of houses that endure.

-The art of living in Vaduz
+The Art of Living in Vaduz

-Booking with MyConciergeHotel also means benefiting from an editorial perspective capable of placing the hotel in its real context.
-Park Hotel Sonnenhof is particularly well suited to couples and solo travellers, but it can also appeal to guests seeking a more hushed form of luxury, away from the major circuits.
-Understanding that helps avoid misunderstandings.
-One does not choose this address for constant animation or theatrical décor; one chooses it for its calm, its views, its personalised service, its Relais & Châteaux membership, and its ability to make Vaduz a destination in its own right.
+The Park Hotel Sonnenhof is particularly suited to couples and solo travellers.
+It can also appeal to guests seeking a discreet luxury, away from the main tourist circuits.
+This address is not chosen for constant entertainment or garish decor; it is chosen for its tranquillity, its views, its personalised service, its affiliation with Relais & Châteaux, and its ability to make Vaduz a destination in its own right.